tsparticles/tsparticles/engine/README.md

 _Documentation and Development references [here](https://particles.js.org/docs/) 📖_

-**This library is available on the two most popular CDNs and it's easy and ready to use, if you were using particles.js it's even easier**.
+**This library is available on two of the most popular CDNs and it's easy and ready to use, if you were using particles.js it's even easier**.

 You'll find the